amacss-utsc/amacss_constitution/README.md

 4.5.5.2 – Ensure events cater to the social and recreational needs of students.

-4.5.5.3 – Coordinate with the Marketing team for event promotion.
+4.5.5.3 – Coordinate with the Marketing team for event promotion and the Outreach team for connections for events.

 4.5.5.4 – Manage the Campus Life Team.
 </ul>